kumahq/kuma-website/app/_src/guides/gateway-api.md

 In this guide you will add [a built-in gateway](/docs/{{ page.version }}/using-mesh/managing-ingress-traffic/builtin/) in front of the demo-app service and expose it publicly.
 We will deploy and configure Gateway using [Kubernetes Gateway API](https://gateway-api.sigs.k8s.io/).

+Service graph of the demo app with a builtin gateway on front:
 {% mermaid %}
----
-title: service graph of the demo app with a builtin gateway on front
----
 flowchart LR
   subgraph edge-gateway
     gw0(/ :8080)